GearHost/Docs/SSL-types-pricing.md

 ###What's the difference between a Standard SSL and an EV ?
 The main difference is the lock that's displayed on your browser.
-An EV SSL requires more strict verification that you're indeed the company owner.
+An EV SSL requires more verification compared to a Standard certificate. .

 Standard SSL:
 <img src="https://raw.githubusercontent.com/GearHost/docs/master/Images/sslgoogle.png" />